diffblue/gitlab/doc/user/project/file_lock.md

 git lfs unlock --id=123 --force
 ```

-You can normally push files to GitLab whether they're locked or unlocked.
+You can push files to GitLab whether they're locked or unlocked.

 NOTE:
 Although multi-branch file locks can be created and managed through the Git LFS